 - It should quickly and easily communicate the overall project objectives and goals.

 - Stakeholder expectations are managed by making sure everyone involved in the project understands the basic reason for the project.

 - Communication is one of the fundamental aspects of a project roadmap, and it should be able to speak to everyone on the project.

 - The project roadmap is a tool to help make big decisions.
 By looking back at the project roadmap, the main thrust of the project is clear, and that information will inform your decision-making.

-- Make sure the project roadmap is realistic or else there will be delays, cost overruns and expectations will not be met.
+- Make sure the project roadmap is realistic or else there will be delays, cost overruns and stakeholder expectations will not be met.

 There are many project management software products that address one or some parts of this larger whole.
-The struggle is to find a one-stop solution that can act as a planning tool, has a collaborative platform to not only help share the project roadmap but make it simple for teams update their status and then track the milestones of the project to make sure that you’re keeping to the schedule.
+The struggle is to find a one-stop solution that can act as a planning tool, has a collaborative platform to not only help share the project roadmap but make it simple for teams update their status and then track the project milestones to make sure that you’re keeping to the schedule.

-ProjectManager.com offers all that and more.
-It has the features to deal efficiently with the details of everyday project management but also the broad strokes necessary to compose a project roadmap.
-Its online Gantt charts gives both a high-level view of the project as well as a place to collect and assign tasks that then can be updated anywhere and at any time.
+Our project management software has the features for everyday project management, but also the broad strokes necessary to compose a project roadmap for individual projects or project portfolio management.
+Our online Gantt charts give both a high-level overview of the project as well as a place to collect and assign tasks that then can be updated by project managers and team members anywhere and at any time.

-ProjectManager.com is a cloud-based project management software, which means data is collected in real time, and teams can access the tools even if they’re working remotely.
+ProjectManager is a cloud-based project management software, which means data is collected in real time, and teams can access the tools even if they’re working remotely.
 Our software offers a collaborative platform and the ability to communicate at the task level to make sure that the project roadmap always reflects that latest information.
 See how it can help you create a project roadmap and manage its execution by taking this free 30-day trial.